egansou/baseball/README.md

 # Data-Science
-Repository for data science projects
+Repository for the major league project